Mexico says kills top Zetas drug lord but body snatched

 The Zetas' alleged leader in Tamaulipas state was arrested on Saturday.
 He is believed to be responsible for the murders in 2010 of dozens of migrants and an American who was killed as he jet skied on a lake on the Texas-Mexico border.

-Wearing a cross studded with miniature skulls and a T-shirt emblazoned with the image of Santa Muerte, or Holy Death, a female skeletal grim reaper revered by drug gangs, Benitez said the Zetas should continue the fight after Lazcano's death.

-"What we need is for there to be no more poor and no more rich, we need everyone to be equal," he said.

-(Additional reporting by Michael O'Boyle, Dave Graham, Cyntia Barrera and Mexico Newsroom; Writing by Simon Gardner and Dave Graham; Editing by Kieran Murray and David Brunnstrom)
+(Additional reporting by Michael O'Boyle, Dave Graham and Mexico Newsroom; Writing by Simon Gardner; Editing by Kieran Murray and David Brunnstrom)